FrezeeB/Fedora-script/README.md

-This is a script to tweak Fedora after installation.
+This is a script to tweak Fedora **after a fresh installation**.
 This script will:

-1. Remove **some** preinstalled Gnome apps
+1. Remove some preinstalled Gnome apps
 2. Replace default Libreoffice with flatpak version
 3. Import key to sign broadcom drivers for secure boot
 4. Install aditional user packages